erfansahaf/socket-xo/readme.md

 > node app.js

-Then open your browser and go to http://localhost:3000 for see the game sheet.
+Afterward open your browser and go to http://localhost:3000 to see the game sheet.
-For starting the game, you should open another browser tab with same (localhost:3000) url.
-Whenever 2 players connect to the server successfully, the game will start automatically.
+To start the game, you should open another browser tab with the ssame (localhost:3000) url.
+When the 2 players get connected to the server successfully, the game will start.

 ## License ##